videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 limits others, so do data structures.
 We saw already saw the problem with using direct metaphors like the original telegraph.
-When it comes to data structures we can see that a Set will tell us that its elements are unique, an it would allow us to test if an element is a member of the set.
+When it comes to data structures we can see that a Set will tell us that its elements are unique, and it would allow us to test if an element is a member of the set.
 But a Linked List gives us the idea of traversing its elements on after the other, without being able to skip them.
 An Array gives us the idea that we can address its elements by index.
 The